federicomarini/awesome-expression-browser/contributing.md

 Please ensure your pull request adheres to the following guidelines:

 - Please search previous suggestions before making a new one, as yours may be a duplicate.
+  Keep the alphanumeric sorting to make this task easy.
 - Please make an individual pull request for *each* suggestion.
 - Use the following format: `[RESOURCE](LINK)` - DESCRIPTION - (*if available*: REFERENCE to the paper where this resource is used, with a link to DOI, PubMed, bioRxiv).
 - Keep descriptions short and simple.